Were They Ever Converted?

 There is a line between whether someone is saved or not saved.

 The people in the WCG offshoots such as PCG, RCG, UCG, etc. are never sure if they will receive eternal life as they are always kept in a state of anxiety and fear of God’s judgment or the Great Tribulation if they don’t do enough works.
 They don’t believe that faith alone in Christ is sufficient for salvation.
 They always add works from the Law (mixing grace with works which the Bible says can’t be done).
-This is a “different gospel” as Paul warns about in Galatians.
+This is a “different gospel” as Paul warns about in Galatians 1:6-9 and will bring condemnation.
 The Bible is consistently clear that when we accept Christ Jesus by grace, through faith, we receive the Holy Spirit, and therefore, have eternal life which can never be lost.
 The Holy Spirit is God and not merely a force.

 Posted by Exit & Support Network™